ultimape/garden/weeds/write-drafts/virtual-assistant-needs.md

 I have some kind of executive function disorder.
 It is a thing commonly associated with ADHD.
 I'm diagnosed as autistic and it seems there is [an overlap with these traits](https://en.wikipedia.org/wiki/Executive_dysfunction#Autism_spectrum_disorder).

 It's not so much that I can't plan out my tasks, but that sometimes I just can't seem to focus on them.
 I know what is a high priority, but often what I do in the moment isn't always the best thing I should be doing.
-And trying to force myself into working on it ends up not being effective.
+And trying to force myself into working on something else ends up not being effective.
 It's like my brain shuts down and it's nothing but stress.

 And its not just ignoring something simple here and there.
 I'll literally put off important activities in my life that I need to do to stay alive.
 More times than I'm willing to admit I'll put off laundry or avoid taking a shower.